Schlicklab/X-inactivation/nucleosome-res-model/ML_methylation/README.md

 ## Data and model files

 The raw bigWig and mcool files are not included because they are large public datasets.
-The trained model and checkpoint files may also be large; for publication, place them in a stable archive such as Zenodo, OSF, Figshare, institutional storage, or a GitHub Release/Git LFS if the files are small enough.
+The trained model and checkpoint files may also be large.
 The minimal files needed to reproduce allele-specific prediction from a trained model are:

 ```text
 model.joblib